Dynamically-sized Storage Types

 ───╯

-Hopefully the errors are clear enough.
-What the compiler is telling us here is that we cannot declare state variables that hold entire storage maps.
-A storage map is not exactly an object that we can store a reference to or copy/move around and state variables can only have statically-sized types!
+Hopefully the error messages are clear enough.
+What the compiler is telling us here is that we cannot have predicate parameters or local variables that hold entire storage maps.
+A storage map is not exactly an object that we can store a reference to or copy/move around.

 Storage Vector